• Skip to main content

 • 2 garlic cloves, minced

-• 1 tbsp fresh herbs, minced (any combination of rosemary, sage, thyme, tarragon, oregano, etc.)
+• 1 tablespoon fresh herbs, minced (any combination of rosemary, sage, thyme, tarragon, oregano, etc.)

 • ½ c. dry white wine